OUsteventhomas/GoFinder/README.md

 false Java

-indicating, C++ word exists n sample.docx and Java does not.
+indicating, C++ word exists in sample.docx and Java does not.

 docx is a compressed zip file, following Office Open XML specifcations.
 It contains various xml files.
 It follows ECMA-376 specfication.